the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator.rst

     * Click on *Add Filter* button bellow a DataType
     * select the attribute to be filtered, the operator to apply and the value in this filter
     * click *Apply Filters* to have the results filtered in the selector component right above the filters
-    * this ca also be used in the context of Parameter Space Exploration of |TVB|
+    * this can also be used in the context of Parameter Space Exploration of |TVB|

 .. _phase_plane: